ECE470 Robot Modeling and Control

 component is worth 2 marks, and the report or code submission is worth 5 marks.

-For Labs 1-4, each group will submit a preparation on Quercus 48 hours before the scheduled
+For Labs 1-4, each group will submit a preparation on Quercus before the scheduled

 One week after the scheduled lab by 5pm, each lab group will submit on Quercus any documents